In a first for the Mods Scooters Club of Norwich, Vespas, Lambrettas and sixties fashion went on display in the heart of the city.

-A number of the people who joined the crowd were visitors from surrounding scooter clubs and eager to compare notes.
+A number of the people who joined the crowd were visitors from surrounding scooter clubs eager to compare notes.
 As well as the scooters the Mods are focused on fashion and music.
 Back in the 50s stylish young men were termed modernists because they listened to modern jazz.
-A mod revival started in the late 1970s in the United Kingdom, with thousands of mod revivalists attending scooter rallies in locations such as Scarborough and the Isle of Wight.
+A mod revival started in the late 1970s in the United Kingdom.
+Thousands of mod revivalists attending scooter rallies in locations such as Scarborough and the Isle of Wight.

 — YourNewsUKtv (@YourNewsUKtv) April 8, 2017